des7ruct1on/cpp-projects/sparse_matrix/README.md

 # sparse matrix
-In this programm i realize a sparse matrix class on c++ lang
+In this programm i have implemented sparse matrix class on c++ lang
 > `private`
 >- vector values - vector of not-null elements values
 >- vector indexes - vector of not-null elements indexes